powellnathanj/solarwinds_functions/README.md

 Solarwinds/Puppet Custom Function
 =================================

-This is a Puppet custom function that will check Solarwinds and if the node doesn't already exist, it will add it for you.
+This is a Puppet custom function for adding nodes to Solarwinds automagically

+Every puppet run the function will reach out to your Solarwinds instance and ask if it is already being monitored.
+If it finds out that it does not exist it will add itself.

 Installation
 ===========